barryosull/barryosull.com/README.md

 ## TODOs
 The list of things I'd like to do in this blog to make it usable

+Done:
-- Blog listing cuts (done)
+- Blog listing cuts
-- Get vendor folder working with composer (done)
+- Get vendor folder working with composer
-- Make date optional (done)
+- Make date optional
-- Default author to me (done)
+- Default author to me
-- Jekyll parser (done)
+- Jekyll parser
-  -  Clean up (done)
+  -  Clean up
 - Code syntax should be dark background

+Next:
 - Cover images
 - Change markdown to accept '\n'
 - Add sharing links (just twitter for now)
 - Published/Unpublished articles, set via meta (allows sending links to unpublished articles)

 ## License